mirastroie/Electrick/README.md

 Functionalities:

-- [ ] Map screen
+- [x] Map screen
-- [ ] When pressing on a specific icon, a list of a vailable cars is displayed (use recycle view)
+- [x] When pressing on a car icon available on the map, a popover with info about that car is displayed
-- [ ] The user can click on a car, a new screen is displayed containing info about that car
+- [x] The user can browse through the available car models; if she click on a model, a new screen is displayed containing info about it
+- [x] The user can share a model details on socials
-- [ ] Login/Register
+- [x] Login/Register
-- [ ] Profile where the user can see which cars she rented
+- [x] Profile where the user can see which cars she rented